how to deal with stonewalling

 Stonewalling in a relationship is a predictor of divorce, the ultimate narcissistic behavior.
 IF you want to know what is stonewalling in a relationship its different characteristics, and most importantly, how to deal with it, you’re at the right place.
 We’re going to look at the different ways partners may be stonewalling you and how you can get through that.

-Stonewalling is a narcissist’s move wherein one partner disengages from the relationship and give their partner a “silent treatment“.
-The withdrawal of a partner may leave you feeling incompetent, shitty about yourself and think that they must have done something for their partner to be stonewalling them.
-But that’s not true.
-Know that narcissists are anyway not capable to maintain relationships.
+Stonewalling in a relationship is a narcissist’s move wherein one partner disengages from the relationship.
+The withdrawal of a partner may leave you feeling incompetent and shitty about yourself and think that they must have done something for their partner to be stonewalling them.
+It can lead to insecurity, bitterness, and contentment, later on.

 What Exactly Is Stonewalling?

 What is stonewalling in a relationship?
 Stonewalling is exactly what it sounds like – a person builds a wall of stone around himself to cancel out the speaker’s thoughts.
 An otherwise emotionally available person could be stonewalling.
 Through their silent treatment, which is a form of abuse in itself, the partner tries to disengage from any conversation.